On Dirichlet, Poncelet and Abel problems: The Poncelet problem

-The first interesting problem is to describe these crossing points explicitly.
-It was solved by Jacobi and Chasles who showed that the sequences $P_n$ and $Q_n$ can be parameterized by the elliptic functions.
-The second problem, the so-called Poncelet porism or the big Poncelet theorem (see \cite{Berger}), consists in showing that if a particular trajectory of action on conics is closed (i.e., if $P_N=P_0$ for some $N>2$) then this property does not depend on the choice of the initial point $Q_1$ on the conic $A$ (or on the choice of $P_0$).
-A modern treatment of this problem from an algebro-geometric point of view can be found, e.g., in \cite{GH}.
-Our approach is another.
-If we introduce the standard rational parameterizations of our conics (see below \re{par_D}, \re{par_C}) then the parameters $x$ and $y$ of the points $Q_1,P_1$ prove to be connected by a polynomial equation $F(x,y)=0$.
-In a generic situation $F(x,y)$ is a polynomial of the exact degree 2 with respect to each variable.
-Indeed, for a nondegenerate situation a tangent to the conic $A$ at a point $x$ should intersect $B$ in two distinct points, and, moreover, from a point $y$ on $B$ there are two distinct tangents to $A$.
-Conversely, for any polynomial $F(x,y)$ of the degree 2 in $x$ and $y$ it is possible to find two conics $A$ and $B$ parameterized as in \re{par_D} and \re{par_C}.
-These arguments are sufficient to build trajectories of the John dynamical system.
-Note that similar considerations were exploited in \cite{FrRag} in order to show that the tangent and intersection points belong to an elliptic curve.
-The authors of \cite{FrRag} also introduced two involutions $I_1$ and $I_2$ which are equivalent to our ones in the John $T$-algorithm for the Euler curve.
-In our approach we derive the curve $F(x,y)=0$ explicitly and study it.
-Note connections with Gelfand's question \cite{King} and elastic billiard \cite{Ves}, \cite {Laz}.
+The first interesting problem to solve here would be to find a way of describing these crossing points explicitly.
+The problem was solved by Jacobi and Chasles, who showed that the sequences $P_n$ and $Q_n$ can be parameterized by means of elliptic functions.
+The second problem, the so-called Poncelet porism or the big Poncelet theorem (see \cite{Berger}), is related to proving that if a particular trajectory of action on conics is a closed trajectory (i.e., if $P_N = P_0$ for some $N > 2$), then this property does not depend on a choice of an initial point $Q_1$ on the conic $A$ (or on a choice of $P_0$).
+A modern treatment of this problem from an algebro-geometric point of view can be found, for example, in \cite{GH}.
+We follow a different approach.
+If we introduce standard rational parameterizations of our conics (see below \re{par_D}, \re{par_C}), then the parameters $x$ and $y$ of the points $Q_1, P_1$ can be proven to be related via a polynomial equation $F(x, y) = 0$.
+In a generic situation, $F(x, y)$ is a polynomial of the exact order two with respect to each of the variables.
+Indeed, for a nondegenerate situation, a tangent to the conic $A$ at the point $x$ must intersect $B$ in two distinct points, and, moreover, from the point $y$ on $B$, there exist two distinct tangents to $A$.
+Conversely, for any polynomial $F(x,y)$ of the order two on $x$ and $y$, it is possible to find two conics $A$ and $B$ parameterized through \re{par_D} and \re{par_C}.
+These arguments are sufficient for building trajectories of the John dynamical system.
+Note that similar considerations were exploited in \cite{FrRag} for showing that the tangent and the intersection points belong to an elliptic curve.
+The authors of \cite{FrRag} also introduced two involutions $I_1$ and $I_2$, which are equivalent to our involutions in the John $T$-algorithm for the Euler curve.
+In our approach, we derive the curve $F(x,y) = 0 $explicitly and then we conduct its investigation.
+One can note connections to Gelfand's question \cite{King} and the elastic billiard \cite{Ves}, \cite {Laz}.